Analytic force-free jet from disk-fed rotating black holes: Black hole force-free jet

 \section{Black hole force-free jet}

-In the black hole magnetosphere, magnetic fields are only tied to the horizon, or rather the so-called stretched horizon, when viewed through the membrane paradigm.
+In the black hole magnetosphere, magnetic fields are only effectively tied to the horizon, or rather the so-called stretched horizon, when viewed through the membrane paradigm~\cite{Thorne_Price_Macdonald_1986,Thorne:1982}.
 This horizon membrane acts like a unipolar inductor with finite resistance.
-For this reason, if the black hole is treated as the central object in our new force-free solution, field lines that would otherwise cross the surface—here, the horizon—twice become segmented into two causally disconnected parts.
+For this reason, if the black hole is treated as the central object in our new force-free field, field lines that would otherwise cross the surface—here, the horizon—twice become segmented into two causally disconnected parts.
 The open field lines that extend to infinity constitute the black hole jet, while the closed field lines that connect to the magnetized disk allow for the energy exchange between the black hole and the disk.
 Such black hole-disk field lines are featured in numerical solutions~\cite{Uzdensky:2004,Mahlmann:2018}, and their possible physical realization has been proposed in the magnetosphere of a rotating black hole surrounded by a magnetized accretion torus~\cite{vanPutten:2002}.
 Both types of field lines must obey the regularity condition at the horizon, but are subject to different conditions at their other ends, and therefore rotate differently.
 However, in this paper, we focus exclusively on the properties of the black hole jet.
-The jet solution is obtained by promoting the solution in flat spacetime to Schwarzschild background and performing a BZ perturbation, as discussed next.
+The jet solution is obtained by promoting the asymptotically parabolic solution in flat spacetime to Schwarzschild background and performing a BZ perturbation, as discussed next.

-Blandford and Znajek~\cite{BlandfordZnajek1977} introduced a perturbative method for solving the stream equation in the Kerr spacetime as as an expansion in the black hole spin parameter $a$.
-The method begins by considering a vacuum degenerate field in Schwarzschild spacetime, with a given flux function $\psi = X(r,\theta)$.
-In linear order, one then constructs a force-free field with the same flux function, and with angular velocity and current given by
+Blandford and Znajek~\cite{BlandfordZnajek1977} introduced a perturbative method for solving the stream equation in the Kerr spacetime as a power series expansion in the black hole spin.
+The method begins by considering a seed vacuum degenerate field in Schwarzschild spacetime, with a given flux function $\psi = X(r,\theta)$.
+In this paper, our seed solution is obtained by promoting our new asymptotically parabolic vacuum field in flat spacetime, with the flux function

+to the Schwarzschild spacetime, which will be discussed in Sec.~\ref{sec:IVA}.
+One then constructs a field with the seed flux function, and angular velocity and current given by

 where $Y, W$ are independent of the black hole spin.
 This field, with any functions of $Y$ and $W$, is force-free to first order in the black hole spin, $\mathcal{O}(a)$.
 But, this leaves us infinite degrees of freedom in $Y$ and $W$.